lorenzodeinegri/qontainer/README.md

 # Qontainer

-Desktop application developed as a project for the Object Oriented Programming university course.
+Desktop application developed as a project for the Object Oriented Programming course at University.